bfortuner/problems/README.md

 8. Paint Fill - Implement the "paint fill" function one might see on an image editing program.
 Given a 2 dimensional matrix array of Colors, fill in the surrounding area until you hit a border or another filled-in square.

 ###Trees
-1.Count Nodes at k distance - Given a binary tree, print the nodes k distance away from a target node
+1. Count Nodes at k distance - Given a binary tree, print the nodes k distance away from a target node
+2. Implement TreeNode - That stores integers and has methods getParent(), setParent(), getChildren(), addChild(), removeChild(), getValue(), setValue()
+3. Implement Tree - With methods..
+4. Implement BinaryTree - With methods..

 ###Stacks
 1. Implement Stack - Push and Pop methods